 This is what makes the PC such a fantastic gaming platform – its innate versatility.
 I spend a lot of time unnecessarily digging around inside my PC and so I like having a monstrous case sat on my desk that gives me space to work.
 And you need a lot of space for all those vital flashing lights too, right?

-But sometimes you’ll want a PC that’s not seen and not heard, and thanks to AMD’s new Raven Ridge platform you can create some absolutely miniscule gaming machines.
+But sometimes you’ll want a PC that’s not seen and not heard, and thanks to AMD’s Raven Ridge platform you can create some incredible mini PC gaming machines.
 The actual process of putting the rig together doesn’t differ that greatly to a full-size build, so check out our how to build a gaming PC guide for the basics.